Youdale, Joseph

 Photography was not Joseph Youdale’s only business activity.
 He appears in the Maitland Mercury in 1850, selling 'very superior clarified lamp oil' from his premises in High Street.
 [2]

-Flooding of the river causes problems in 1857, when a stable of Mr Youdale’s , ‘built in dangerous proximity’ to the river collapses in the flood.
-[4]
+His High Street property, backing onto the Hunter River, causes problems in 1857, when a stable of Mr Youdale’s ‘built in dangerous proximity’ to the river collapses in the flood.
+[3]

 In September of 1860, Youdale makes use of the proximity of his property to the river for a business enterprise – the Maitland waterworks:

-WATERWORKS IN WEST MAITLAND.-But few of the residents of Maitland, probably, are aware that for some time past works have been in course of erection for the supply of water to the town on a scale before unattempted [sic].
-The undertaking is due to the enterprise of Mr. Youdale, who has fitted up a powerful force pump, worked by a steam-engine, at the back of his property in High-street, the contiguity of which to the river bank, and the central position it occupies, alike favouring the success of the project….
+Mr. Youdale, who has fitted up a powerful force pump, worked by a steam-engine, at the back of his property in High-street, the contiguity of which to the river bank, and the central position it occupies, alike favouring the success of the project….
 The value of so copious and accessible a supply, in the event of a fire, will be fully appreciated should the want of it unfortunately arise.
+[4]

 It is another seven years before Youdale becomes involved in commercial photography, when Liddell takes Youdale as a partner in his established photography business in January 1867.
 [5] Youdale becomes sole proprietor in July of that year, promoting carte-de-visite, cabinet and glass pictures.
 [6]